mczajkow/mediamail/DESIGN.md

 * `reply`: This sends a post back to the platform.
 The text following the word reply (after the space) is sent as-is.
 Some platforms have a limit on how much text you can reply with and some require that the author's name be included.
 Replybot will handle that, but keep in mind that if the response is too long nothing will happen other than a warning log message.

 ## Scoring
 Each message sent to the user via an email has an `integer` score associated with it.
-This is determined by several factors which are configured in Mailbot's mailbot.json (see above).
+This is determined by several factors which are configurable.

 Scoring is determined as follows:
 * Disinterested Words: A dictionary of `string:integer` where each string is a key word of disinterest to the user being sent the mail.
 This does not act as a filter, rather as a means to score messages.
 The `integer` specified is how many points are subtracted for that word.
 Recommended that each `integer` be at least -25 as keyword matches are not important to bury less important messages.